cssr-tools/pyopmnearwell/docs/_sources/configuration_file.rst.txt

 src/pyopmnearwell/utils folder.
 In the following line we select type of grid and the second entry defines the length of the inlet/outlet tubes for the core, theta aperture for the radial/cake/coord2d/tensord2d grids, the width of the cells for the cartesian2d grid, or it is ignored for the 3D cartesian grids (the width and number of cells is set equal to the ones in the x directions).
 See/Run the `tests/geometries <https://github.com/cssr-tools/pyopmnearwell/blob/main/tests/geometries>`_ configuration files for these grids.
-Then we set the length and height of the reservoir (diameter for the core geometry), as well as the number of grid elements in the x and z direction (for the y/theta direction we consider only one element, with exception to the core/3D grids where the width and number of cells is set equal to the ones in the z/x directions).
-The third entry defines the exponential factor for the telescopic serie used to generate the x partition (if set to 0 then an equidistance partition is generated).
+Then we set the length of the reservoir, as well as the number of grid elements in the x direction (for the y/theta direction we use the 'adim' variable with exception to the core/3D grids where the width and number of cells is set equal to the ones in the z/x directions).
+The xfac entry defines the exponential factor for the telescopic serie used to generate the x partition (if set to 0 then an equidistance partition is generated).

 .. figure:: figs/gridding.png

-    Four different grids by setting the line # 6 to 'radial 36' (top left, showing the depth), 'cake 60' (top right, showing the y-direction cell size), 'cartesian2d 1' (bottom left, showing the x-direction cell size), and cartesian 1 (bottom right, showing the cell pore volume).
+    Four different grids by setting the line 'grid' and 'adim' to 'radial' '36' (top left, showing the depth), 'cake' '60' (top right, showing the y-direction cell size), 'cartesian2d' '1' (bottom left, showing the x-direction cell size), and 'cartesian' (bottom right, showing the cell pore volume).

 .. figure:: figs/core.png

-    Example of core geometry (generated by running the examples/h2core.txt configuration file).
+    Example of core geometry (generated by running the examples/h2core.toml configuration file).

-We then define the diameter of the well, the well transmissibility (0 to use the computed one internally in Flow), the reservoir pressure on the top, the initial phase, the factor to multiply the pore volume on the boundaries (0 to add production wells intead), and option to deactivate the XFLOW (see XFLOW in the OPM Manual).
-On line 12 there is an option to add heterogeinity by adding a defined number of layers around the injection well by a given length.
-After, the number of different rocks along the z direction is defined as well as the possibility to include hysteresis effects.
-If the saltprec model is used, then on line 14 we set the parameters as described in the line comment.
-Finally, there is an option to add a function to include spatial variatons in the geometry in the z direction.
+We then define additional parameters for the reservoir properties, as described in each configuration file.

 ***********************
 Rock-related parameters